-In addition to the laboratories in our natural sciences departments, our students have access to a range of outdoor locations, materials, and opportunties.
+From climate, soil, insect, aquatic, and terrestrial ecology lab facilities and diverse greenspaces on campus to parks, conservation areas, and myriad environmental management facilities in the region, our students have access to a diverse locations and opportunities to develop and refine skills in the areas of observation, experimentation, and stewardship.
 Ursinus College is set within the Perkiomen Watershed and is close to numerous natural areas in the Philadelphia Metropolitan area.

 Whittaker Environmental Research Station (WERS)